davidstone/isocpp/constexpr-parameters.md

 The parameter is usable in all the same ways as any `constexpr` variable.

+This paper has three primary design goals:

+1) Eliminate arcane metaprogramming from modern libraries by allowing them to make use of "regular" programming.
+2) Allow library authors to take advantage of known-at-compile-time values to improve the performance of their libraries
+3) Allow library authors to take advantage of known-at-compile-time values to improve the diagnostics of their libraries

 ## Before and After

 <style type="text/css">table {